tobetao/AskAnswer/README.md

 * **default page with login** - Users could see all questions and answers without login.
 * **multiple users** - The system handles multiple users and each user is able to create/edit one or more question/answer owned by the user once login .
 * **tags** - Users could define tags.
 Each post might has a number of tags and click a tag can view all posts marked by that tag.
 * **Designed feature** - Each page shows up to 10 post with next page or previous page button available.
-JavaScript and page features could be referenced to Bootstrap ([ref](http://bootstrapzero.com/)) and StackOverflow ([ref](http://bootstrapzero.com/)
+JavaScript and page features could be referenced to Bootstrap ([ref](http://bootstrapzero.com/)) and StackOverflow ([ref](http://bootstrapzero.com/))
 * **uploads** - user can upload images locally both in add question page or add answer page.
 Answer could also be added in view question page without upload iamge feature.
 * **RSS** - each question has RSS link, that dumps a entire blog in XML format.
 * **votes** - A logged in user could vote up or down on any question/answer.
 * **timestamp** - Questions and answers are stored along with a timestamp created or modified.
 * **contents limits** - each question will display content capped at 500 characters.
 Upload image could not exceed limit size.
-* **Branch** - program is develped using GIT and branch with RSS function turned down is open source in GitHub https://github.com/liangxiang/OST_Project.
+* **Branch** - program is develped using GIT and branch with RSS function turned down is open source in GitHub https://github.com/tobetao/AskAnswer/branches.

 Additional features with search and sort are under development.

 Design
 ---
-Classes

-* Mainpage: `Show the contents of main page`

-* ViewQuestion: `Show the contents of question page`

-* Question: `The database taht stores all the question.` `It also provides render functions that can render the htmls.` `The render function also replace the white spaces to <br>` `handles the links and image links. `

-* QuestionEdit: `This handles the edit page letting user to edit an exiting question.`

-* NewQuestion: `add new question`

-* QeustionEntry: `Handles the post action that an user submits a edited post.`

-* Answer: `The database taht stores all the answers.` `It also provides render functions that can render the htmls.` `The render function also replace the white spaces to <br>` `handles the links and image links. `

-* QuestionVote: `database related to vote of question`

-* AnswerVote: `database related to vote of answer`
+Files Description

+* main.py: `python file that contains all functional classes to implement Ask&Answer features`

-* AnswerEdit: `This handles the edit page letting user to edit an exiting answer.`
+* addquestion.html: `Define the show page when user click to add a question`

-* NewAnswer: `add new answer`

-* AnswerEntry: `Handles the post action that an user submits a edited answer.`
+* ansewr_template.html: `Define the framework of answer.`

-* VoteQuestion: `support the function to vote question`

-* VoteAnswer: `support the function to vote answer`
+* app.yaml: `Necessary file with Google App Engine.`

-* EST: `support the time recording`
+* bootstrap_base.html: `Outer frame or the website`

-* Image: `show image`

-* AnswerImage: `iamge added in answer post`

-* RSS: `The main page has RSS function`

-* questionRSS: `Each question has RSS function`

-Further posibly improvement:
+* creaetanswer_image.html: `the page when user click to add answer.`

+* questionpage.html: `the page when user in the view question page`

+* sideRss: `RSS for each question`

+Undergoing development:
 ---
-* Delete function is missing, you cannot delete a post or a blog.
-* Uploaded images should be managed.
-You canot delete any uploaded things.
+* Support a superuser that can remove question or answer.
+* Keep track of views and give viewers access to these stats.
+* Integration with a web service to translate pages to other languages, post to facebook/twitter/G+, display ads, etc.
+* Support emailing updates, where any answer posted will get sent to the person asking the question (see ([Document](https://cloud.google.com/appengine/docs/python/mail/receivingmail))
+* Allow viewers to search for questions or answers by text in the contents.
+* Allow users the ability to follow a question, and create a view page that shows all of the followed questions.
+* Allow "smarter" sorting of questions, that uses a combination of activity (number of answers or votes) and time to better rank the questions.